Dec 11, 2018

-Can you share any success stories around the impact of personalization?
+CJ: Can you share any success stories around the impact of personalization?

-SB: We’ve used external data to great effect.
+Simon: We’ve used external data to great effect.
 That includes utilizing things like the time of day and weather readings to personalize offers and the experience at hand.

 One campaign saw us working with a large pharmaceutical company who sells a lot of sunscreen and hayfever medicine at certain points of the year.
 They’ve been able to serve deals based around pollen counts and UV levels as, by knowing a consumer’s IP address, we can target someone in a location that is showing the conditions we’re after.